mernst/uwisdom/Linux.md

 ```

 `useradd` is standard; `adduser` is a wrapper around it.
-// After running useradd or userdel (or userdel -r), always do
-//   cd /var/yp
-//   sudo make

 To figure out the version of Ubuntu you are running, do